 Koeppel Dental Group – A Dental365 Company will do everything possible to save your tooth.
 Unfortunately, sometimes due to pain, decay, cracks, impacted (growing sideways) wisdom tooth, or periodontal disease, a tooth may be deemed hopeless.
 To avoid future pain and infection, this tooth would need an extraction.
 Many advances in numbing and procedure techniques have made the extraction easier for the patient during the treatment and less painful during the healing process.
 Our compassionate, board-certified oral surgeon is aware that taking a single tooth or many teeth out can be a scary thought.
 His expertise and gentle touch will ensure you, the patient, a smooth experience with an easy recovery.
 We are proud to offer sedation dentistry to promise a relaxed visit.

-The extraction itself is very simple – we will gently loosen the tooth and slowly wiggle it out.
-You will not feel any pain, as our concerned doctors will ensure that you are completely numb before starting the procedure.
+During a simple extraction, a dentist will gently loosen the tooth and slowly wiggle it out.
+You will not feel any pain, as anesthesia will be used to completely numb before starting the procedure.
 Before you know it, the extraction will be done!

 If more than one tooth is being extracted, many times an alveloplasty procedure will also be part of the extraction.
 This process smooths down the hard tissue that is left after the tooth is extracted creating a more comfortable healing process.
 Although many doctors do not perform this, it is critical for your comfort during the healing process.
 It ensures that no sharp areas will cause you pain or soreness.
 Your healing time will be reduced, and a level area will now be a better foundation for the placements of a bridge, denture or implants.